Mobirise

 No, it doesn't.
 On the other hand it provides lucid physical explanation for a wide range of them.
 For instance, the Laws of Motion, inertia, the quantum behavior of matter, dark energy, dark matter, virtual particles and so on are put on better logical pedestals.

 However, it reveals a serious limitation that affects all physical theorization in existence today.
 It stems from the fact that all these laws are derived on the assumption of the existence of invariants.
-But, strictly speaking, no constants are possible at any time or point in the universe because the vigour of the substratum of Avyakta constantly changes as a part of the pulsation of the universe as a whole and also in tune with ‘local’ spiralling of it if any.
+But, strictly speaking, no constants are possible at any time or point in the universe because the vigour of the substratum of Avyakta constantly changes as a part of the pulsation of the universe as a whole and also in tune with ‘local’ spiraling of it if any.

 These laws will hold only as long as the vigour of Avyakta remains the same.
 Of course one can assume it to be a constant which it almost is over short periods of time and across brief time intervals just as a miniscule part of the circumference of a circle can be considered a straight line.
 Unfortunately, the whole of the circumference of any circle cannot be considered straight.
 One cannot extrapolate form ‘now and here’ to ‘all time and everywhere’.
 Therefore, theories in vogue today are at best no more than ‘special cases’.